Yobe State: Ethnic groups

-The major ethnic groups living in Yobe State are the Fulani and Kanuri, while other ethnic communities include Bolewa, Ngizim, Bade, Hausa, Ngamo, Shuwa, Bura, Marghi, karai-karai and Manga.
+The major ethnic groups living in Yobe state are the Kanuri and Karai-karai, Fulani, while other ethnic communities include Bolewa, Ngizim, Bade, Ngamo, Shuwa, Bura, Marghi, Hausa and Manga.

 Languages

 Languages of Yobe State listed by LGA:

-Other languages of Yobe State are Duwai, Shuwa Arabs, and Zarma.
+Other languages of Yobe State are Duwai, Shuwa Arabs, and Zarma etc.

+Tourist attractions

+The tourist attractions sites in Yobe state include: